disclaimer

 Where do I Look Up an Inmate in North Dakota?

-North Dakota residents and any interested persons may begin searching for an inmate by locating the court of jurisdiction on the case.
-The case files of the inmate contain the sentence and the location of the facility.
+North Dakota residents and other interested persons may begin searching for an inmate by locating the court of jurisdiction on the case.
+The inmate's case files typically contain the sentence and the location of the facility.
 They are available to view, provided there are no court or statutory restrictions on access.

 The law enforcement agencies also keep records of arrests and incarceration.
 In an arrest case, the records of the Sheriff or Police Department should state if the arrestee is in custody.

-If the location of the jail/prison is unknown, track the address through the relevant database.
-For state prisons, use the “look up a resident” tab to track the offender’s location.
+If the location of the jail or prison is unknown, track the address through the relevant database.
+Use the "look up a resident" tab for state prisons to track the offender's location.
 For jails, go to the official city or county website and follow the address of the inmate.

 How Do I Conduct an Inmate Search in North Dakota?

-Before starting any search in North Dakota, have readied the full names of the inmate.
+Before starting any search in North Dakota, prepare the full names of the inmate.
 Contact the jail officer through the provided telephone number on the county or city website.
 An example is Cass County.
 Usually, the inmate gets incarcerated in the jail facility of the town where they got arrested.
-The same applies to persons confined during the trial: the court shares the exact location where the offender is under incarceration.
+The same applies to persons confined during the trial: the court shares the exact location where the offender is incarcerated.
 If there are exceptions to the rule, the law enforcement agency with the arrest warrant can give directions.
-For state prisons, contact the address below:
+For state prisons, inquirers may query the relevant office at:

 3100 Railroad Avenue